j-resilient/hash-map--lru-cache/README.md

 ## Phase 4: Linked List
 With the node class (sans Node#remove) provided by the course, I implemented an enumerable doubly linked list.
 ## Phase 5: Hash Map (reprise)
+A hash map implemented on top of a HashSet, where each key-pair is modded into a 'bucket' by hashing the key, and each 'bucket' is a linked list instead of a subarray.
+Insert/Set: O(1)
+Lookup/Get: O(1)
+Delete: O(1)
 ## Phase 6: LRU Cache

 # ToDo